nilpunch/interface-field/README.md

 ## Overview

 Currently supports only drag-and-drop.
-Object selection via a window is a work in progress.
+Object selection via a window is WIP.

 What is allowed:
 - Renaming the interface field in your consumer